Right-of-Way Surveys in Nassau County

 Flood Zone Note

 Nassau County has Moderate to significant flood hazard area — substantial SFHA coverage in coastal and low-lying areas.
-FEMA zones present: AE, VE, X. Base Flood Elevations: 8-30 ft NAVD88.
+FEMA zones present: X, A, AE, VE, AO.
+Base Flood Elevations are site-specific and are read from the effective FIRM panel.
 The county has a Coastal Construction Control Line (CCCL) requiring additional survey documentation.

 Local Cost Factors for Right-of-Way Surveys in Nassau County